 An egg doesn't have a full day's development until it's been incubated for 24 hours.

-aren't all that precise, though, so don't get too worried about it.
+Incubation times aren't all that precise, though, so don't get too worried about it.

-The process from the start of incubation to hatch usually takes 21 days, in which case hatching will take place on the same day of the week they're put into the incubator.
-However, as we'll see later in the process this is not an exact science and hatches can take more or less time than this.
-I've had chicks hatch as late as Day 26.
+The process from the start of incubation to hatch usually takes 21 days.
+However, as we'll see later in the process, this is not an exact science.
+Hatches can take more or less time than this, partly depending on the breed.

-You might think nothing much is happening in the egg today - after all, it's only just gone into the incubator.
+You might think nothing much is happening in the egg today.
+After all, it's only just gone into the incubator.

 You couldn't be more wrong.